SysKitTeam/docs-spconsultant/activation/activation-faq.md

 SysKit does not charge extra for different SharePoint versions simultaneously running in your environments.

-## Where can I find the EULA for SPDocKit?
+## Where can I find the EULA for SPDocKit Consultant?

 Our End User License Agreement is located at the following [link](https://www.syskit.com/eula/).